SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

         return message
     }
     ```
+    The payload will be added as an attachment and can be inspected in the 'MPL' section when the message executes.
     <br>![](../ex3/images/image13.png)
     > [!TIP]
     > Click on 'Apply' to save your changes.
 Notice that you may receive a warning.
     > You can ignore the warning and click on 'Close' and move ahead.
+    >
+    >Make sure to save your changes in the main IFlow editor.

-2. Next, after the script step, go ahead and add a new flow step.
+2. Next, after the script step, go ahead and add a new Flow Step.
 <br>![](../ex3/images/image14.png)

-1. Look for the 'JSON to XML Converter' step.
+1. Add a 'JSON to XML Converter' step.
 The default settings of this step are sufficient.
-No changes are needed.
+No additional settings are needed in the property sheet.

+    In the step, we are converting the JSON representation of the notification event to its XML equivalent so that it can be easily extracted later.
 <br>![](../ex3/images/image15.png)

 1. Next, after this Converter step, go ahead and add a new flow step.